PistonDevelopers/blog.piston.rs/_posts/2016-09-13-this-year-in-conrod.md

   - Awkward Result handling (can't use `try!`).
 - **Ownership issues**: especially when using `FnMut` closures.
-- **Awkward builder method**: We can't write custom `Fn`/`FnMut`/`FnOnce` types to use as default `.react` functions for widgets, meaning the user call the builder method with an empty closure even if they don't care about its interactions.
+- **Awkward builder method**: We can't write custom `Fn`/`FnMut`/`FnOnce` types to use as default `.react` functions for widgets, meaning the user must call the builder method with an empty closure even if they don't care about its interactions.

 We were able to solve all of these issues by introducing a `Widget::Event` type,